JunkyByte/final_hpc_and_cloud/HPC/exercise2/notes.md

 In strong scaling the amount of work should remain the same.

 Definition: Strong scaling measures how well a parallel algorithm performs as the problem size remains constant, but the number of processors is varied.

+TODO:

+It would be interesting to build a Gather ring where there are multiple Rings performed in parallel so the N processes are split in N/k actual chains each performing right to left ring communication.
+The most left node of each chain becomes the root process.